Menu

 • written by people directly related to billionaires.

-• were written about billionaires, but not by the actual billionaire.
+• written by someone else about billionaires, but not by the actual billionaire.

 • DREAM BIG: How the Brazilian Trio behind 3G Capital – Jorge Paulo Lemann, Marcel Telles and Beto Sicupira – acquired Anheuser-Busch, Burger King and Heinz by Cristiane Correa